 In reality: It's true that money in a savings account is safe from volatility—unlike money invested in the stock market.
 But it won't grow much either, given that current interest rates on savings accounts are so low.
 When it's time to withdraw that money for retirement a few decades from now, your money won't buy as much because of inflation.
 The stock market, however, has a long history of growth, making it a more appropriate choice for most or part of your savings in the long term.

-For instance, for a young person investing for retirement, a diversified investment strategy based on your time horizon and risk tolerance could provide the level of growth you need to achieve your goals.
+For instance, for a young person investing for retirement, a diversified investment strategy based on your time horizon, financial situation, and risk tolerance could provide the level of growth you need to achieve your goals.
 You don't need to invest only in stocks to benefit from stock market growth though.
-Choosing an investment mix of stocks and adding securities that are less volatile than stocks, such as bond mutual funds or certificates of deposit, can reduce the overall level of risk in your portfolio.
-That means you won't experience as much volatility in your investment mix as an all-stock portfolio could.
+Choosing a diversified investment mix of stocks and adding securities, such as bond mutual funds or certificates of deposit, which historically have not moved in lockstep with stocks, can reduce the overall level of risk in your portfolio.
+That means you usually won't experience as much volatility in your investment mix as with an all-stock portfolio.

 There are a variety of ways to invest.
 Building a diversified portfolio based on your needs and the length of time you plan to be invested can be as complicated or as simple as you prefer.
 You can build your own portfolio with mutual funds or exchange-traded funds—or even individual securities.

-If you find investing daunting or don't have the time to figure it out just yet, you might consider a robo-advisor or a target-date fund for savings that are earmarked for retirement.
+If you find investing daunting or don't have the time to figure it out just yet, you might consider a managed account or a target-date fund for savings that are earmarked for retirement.
 With a target-date fund, you pick the fund with the target year closest to when you want to retire.
 The target-date fund manager selects, monitors, and adjusts the investment mix to match the target retirement date.
-Whatever gets you into the market and helps you stay there could be better in the long run than procrastinating and suffering the opportunity cost of not being invested.
+With a managed account, you answer questions about yourself and why you're investing, and investment professionals build a portfolio around your goals and then work with you to keep it on track.
+Whatever gets you into the market and helps you stay there could be better in the long run than procrastinating and suffering the lost opportunity of not being invested.

 Myth #5: I'm young, so I don't need to save for retirement now.

-In reality: It's tempting to put off preparing for retirement while you work on paying off student loans and saving for a house.
+In reality: It's tempting to put off preparing for retirement while you work on paying off student loans, saving for a house, and putting kids through school.
 These goals feel immediate, while retirement is so far away.

-But being young and having time on your side can actually be one of the best reasons to start saving for retirement now.
+But having time on your side can actually be one of the best reasons to start saving for retirement now.
 That's because you may not be considering the opportunity cost of not being in the market.
-Opportunity cost means the missed benefits of the option you didn't choose.
-For instance, let's say you don't save for retirement at all until you're 35.
-Instead you save up for a house and pay off your student loans.
-But you’re not just forgoing 10 years of saving—you're giving up potential compound growth for the entire length of time you’re saving for retirement.

-Compounding happens when you earn interest or dividends on your investment.
-As interest is reinvested, the value of your investment grows—because the value is slightly higher, it earns even more interest, which is then packed into the investment and it grows even more.
-Over time, the value snowballs.
+Compounding happens when you earn interest or dividends on your investments.
+As interest is reinvested, the value of your investments grows—because the value is slightly higher, it earns even more interest, which is then packed into the investments and it grows even more.
+Over time, the value can snowball because more dollars are available to benefit from potential capital appreciation.
 But time is the secret ingredient—if you aren't able to start saving early in your career you may have to save a lot more in order to make up for the value of lost time.